Hi, this is Justin ball. The owner of HammerHead Showers, the leader in solid metal shower heads and accessories.

 Here's our top shower arm recommendations for Rainfall Shower Heads:

 I like to use a microfiber cloth to clean the shower arm threads.
-It just picks up a lot of the grit and helps to remove the Teflon tape.
+It just picks up a lot of the grit and helps to remove the thread seal tape.
 So just give it a good wipe.

-3. Apply new Teflon tape (plumber's tape.)
+3. Apply new plumber's tape.
 Plumber's tape helps to provide a leak-free seal when installing your shower head.
-Just make sure that when you're applying the Teflon tape you go in the same direction as you would when you attach your showerhead, so in a clockwise motion.
-That way the Teflon tape doesn't unravel when you attach your shower head.
+Just make sure that when you're applying the thread seal tape you go in the same direction as you would when you attach your showerhead, so in a clockwise motion.
+That way the thread sealant tape doesn't unravel when you attach your shower head.
 Starting at the bottom and working your way up the threads, give it about 4 to 5 turns.
 Tear the tape away and smooth it out with your hand.

 5. Use an adjustable wrench to tighten down the showerhead even further.
 Please use a cloth to protect the threads so you don't damage the finish when tightening it down.
 Just an extra turn is all you need.
 Don't force it, it's important to not over-tighten the shower head.